Classification of isometries of spaces of constant curvature and invariant subspaces: Invariant subspaces

-We remark that the varieties $S_A(k)$ are, in general singular varieties (see \cite{Sh}).
-In the particular case of orthogonal maps the situation is much more simple, since the normal forms of such transformations are diagonal over $\C$.
-In particular we will see that the varieties $S_A$ are smooth.
+We remark that the varieties $S_A(k)$ are singular in general (see \cite{Sh}).
+For orthogonal maps the situation is much more simple, since the normal forms of such transformations are diagonal over $\CC$.
+We will see that in this case the varieties $S_A(k)$ are smooth.